-Each year the CBA funds a number of small pilot projects, called Ignition projects.
+Each year the CBA funds a number of small pilot projects via our Ignition Grant program.

-These aim to 'kick-start' novel ANU-CSIRO collaborative research, with the intention that the results will subsequently form the basis of more substantial research proposals and collaborations.
+These grants aim to 'kick-start' novel collaborative research between researchers from at least two or more CBA partner institutions (ie. ANU, CSIRO, UC), with the intention that the results will subsequently form the basis of more substantial research proposals and collaborations.

 Ecogenomics and Bioinformatics Lab (EBL)

-The EBL is a joint initiative of ANU and CSIRO to support training and collaboration across the two institutions, including Ignition project work.
+The EBL is a joint initiative of ANU and CSIRO to support training and collaboration, including Ignition Project work.
 The lab, in the Research School of Biology at ANU, includes experimental and computational facilities for both data generation and data analysis.
 Further information about the EBL can be found here.

-All proposals must show a direct, and genuine, collaboration between at least one member of an ANU and a CSIRO research group.
+All proposals must show a direct, and genuine, collaboration between researchers from at least two or more CBA partner institutions (ie. ANU, CSIRO, UC).
 New collaborations are especially welcome.